 She’s getting coal from the yard and she’s out of sight.
 You open the fridge and gulp milk from the carton.
 You spit and squirm.
 Butter Milk.
 You’ll never make that mistake twice.

-You turn on the tap, duck your head under, and swoosh the sourness away.
+You turn on the tap, duck your head under and swoosh the sourness away.
 Your eyes creep up over the window to check.
-She’s bent over the coal bunker, with white bloomers skirting an inch below her flowery dress.
+She’s bent over the coal bunker, white bloomers skirting an inch below her flowery dress.
 You steal your way to the cupboard and find the sweet tin.
 The dolly mixtures melt on your tongue and the brandy balls hidden in your socks tickle your ankles.
-She smiles and you know that she knows, and she points to the buns that are cool enough to eat, and you’re rich again.
+She smiles and you know that she knows.
+And she points to the buns that are cool enough to eat, and you’re rich.

-It’s dry and there’s a rush to the garden, a skinny green back garden that will soon have long johns swaying in the breeze.
-And there’s Dan with his fingers hooked into his trouser braces, sitting on two piles of breeze block, bridged with a wooden plank.
-You need to pee so you bound over the backs to the outdoor loo in the yard, and you feel rich when you pull that long, heavy chain.
+It’s dry and there’s a rush to the garden, a skinny green back garden that will soon have Long Johns swaying in the breeze.
+And there’s Dan, fingers hooked into his trouser braces, sitting on two piles of breeze block, bridged with a wooden plank.
+You need to pee so you bound over the backs to the outdoor loo in the yard and you feel rich when you pull that long, heavy chain.

 The tape recorder is under the cabinet with the porcelain shoe.
 It’s Mary Nelson from down the road.
-Her voice is sparkling, brown lemonade that fizzes up and floats through the Waterloo Road like pride.
+Her voice is sparkling, brown lemonade.
+It fizzes up and floats through the Waterloo Road like pride.
 Nan sings along.
 Can you hear it?
 Larlarlar?

 Dan Dan, he’s the funny wee man.
 He has a box with a clarinet and a box with a fiddle.
 What’ll it be?
 Fiddly dee.
 There goes the bow against the strings.
 The best fiddler in Ulster, says Nan.
 You can hear him on the radio, Dan Dan the funny wee man.
 You’re rich when the fiddle makes your feet go fiddly dee.

 Squares of thick, corned beef sandwiches sit upright on the bottom tier.
-The cake stand is perched like a fountain at the centre of the room with red roses and gold trimmed edges.
-It’s crowned with butterfly buns, and surrounded by old ladies with smiles like summer.
+The cake stand with its red roses and gold-trimmed edges is perched at the centre of the room.
+It’s crowned with butterfly buns and surrounded by old ladies with smiles like summer.

-It is summer, and the fire is roaring and their faces are all peach and pretty: Mrs Small, Mrs Perry, Mrs Wharry.
-They don’t have first names; only June, because she’s there to set the hair.
-The setting lotion is pink and it smells of perfumed paint, and it clings to the present and it clings to the past.
+It is summer and the fire is roaring and their faces are all peach and pretty.
+Mrs Small, Mrs Perry, Mrs Wharry.
+They don’t have first names — only June who's there to set the hair.
+The setting lotion is pink and it smells of perfumed paint and it clings to the present and it clings to the past.

-‘Isn’t thon a great cup of tea?’ says Nan.
+‘Isn’t thon a quare cup o tay?’ says Nan.

-You smile from your stomach to your lips when you know that you’ve made a great cup of tea.
+You smile from your stomach to your lips when you know that you’ve made a quare cup o tay.

-Angeline King, author of A Belfast Tale and Snugville Street.
+Angeline is also the author of A Belfast Tale and Snugville Street.